 As you walked into the Javits just before the actual Convention Hall, you saw this awesome sight.
 A robotic forklift versus an Alien creature.
 Fans could get inside the automaton for a photo op but I was unsure whether there was a fee for this or not.
 Probably.
 Still cool.

-Last week I offered up some overview and opinion on the first two issues of “The Misadventures Of Electrolyte and The Justice Purveyors” that I had gotten my hands on during the 2011 NY Comic Con.
-I now continue the process for this title with issues three and four.
+Over the last couple of weeks I’ve been offering up some overview and opinion on the first two issues of the heroic comedy superhero series “The Misadventures Of Electrolyte and The Justice Purveyors” that I had gotten my hands on during the 2011 NY Comic Con.
+Check out the narratives for Issue #1 and Issue #2 by clicking the text and now we continue the process for this title with issue number three.

 “Megalopolis is a virtually crime-free city.
 That’s great for the citizens of Megalopolis, but not for its superheroes.
 Now superheroes must compete against each other for work and no one is more affected by this plight than The Justice Purveyors.
 Led by Electrolyte, The Justice Purveyors primary stock and trade has been chasing reckless jaywalkers, dealing with drunk and disorderlies, scofflaws and general cases of moral turpitude”.

 As previously notes, such is the premise of “The Misadventures Of Electrolyte and The Justice Purveyors”, a superhero comedy series from writer Patrick Reilly and artist Butch Mapa.
 We met Patrick at the NY Comic Con back in 2010 and he gave me the first issue for site review.
 You can examine our review by clicking HERE and now it’s onto the second issue.